 As Bobby set up for his first shot, his lead hand (Bobby’s left hand) had an extremely strong grip.
 In fact, the V formed between his thumb and forefinger of his lead hand pointed to his right shoulder and the V formed on his trail (right) hand pointed right of his right shoulder.
 In his backswing, this grip caused his club face to be shut and in order to not hit the ball to the left every time, he “held on” at impact (or in other words, greatly minimized his release).

-As Bobby hit his first shot, I couldn’t help by tell myself “There’s a hook waiting to happen”.
+As Bobby hit his first shot, I couldn’t help by telling myself “There’s a hook waiting to happen”.

 The match went on, and to be honest, Bobby did a pretty good job keeping the ball in play and Bobby is a very good putter.
 I played the front nine 3 under par and was 3 up at the turn (Bobby won the first hole, I won 4 of the next 8).
 When we made the turn I was pretty confident the match was going my way today…